MLSDev/crystal_amber_backend_example/README.md

 To start your Amber server:

 1. Install dependencies with `shards install`
+2. Prepare `development.yml` using sample at `development.yml.example`
-2. Build executables with `shards build`
+3. Build executables with `shards build`
-3. Create and migrate your database with `bin/amber db create migrate`.
+4. Create and migrate your database with `bin/amber db create migrate`.
 Also see [creating the database](https://docs.amberframework.org/amber/guides/create-new-app#creating-the-database).
-4. Start Amber server with `bin/amber watch`
+5. Start Amber server with `bin/amber watch`

 ## Tests